 Insects like aphids, caterpillars, slugs, and whiteflies are the ones you need to look out for.
 These can infest your plants quickly and cause great damage to them.

 The best approach is to get rid of them as soon as you find them on the plant.
-You can pick them off and put them in a bucket of soapy water.
+You can pick caterpillars and slugs off and put them in a bucket of soapy water.
+You can knock aphids and whiteflies off by spraying water or neem oil solution.

 If a part of the plant has some disease, you need to find out whether it’s something that is cosmetic or can damage the plant.
 If it’s a serious issue, you can cut that part of the plant and dispose of it.
 Keep the plant away from the other plants so the disease does not reach them.